hokaloh/kaspersky/code/readme.md

 ![Picture](https://upload.wikimedia.org/wikipedia/commons/thumb/2/25/Kaspersky_logo.svg/1280px-Kaspersky_logo.svg.png)
 > KlAkOAPI Python package presents a wrapper library for interacting Kaspersky Security Center server via KSC Open API.
 With this package calls to KSC server can be performed as calls for methods of provided classes.
 Params datatype is also represented as a class, along with methods for parsing, composing and re-composing its contents.
 KlAkOAPI package requires Python 3.6 and higher.
 >
-**Note:** Python 3 must be installed on your system to execute these scripts.
+**Note:** Python 3 must be installed on your system to execute these scripts.<br />
-1.It is necessary to download all the files within this repository 2.Must set up a Python virtual environment
+1.It is necessary to download all the files within this repository<br />
+2.Must set up a Python virtual environment
 ```
 python3 -m venv klakoapi-env